katrimarika/timetables/README.md

 # React HSL Timetables

-A web application for showing HSL stop timetables.
+A web application for showing HSL timetables.
 Select your stop and view the next public transport scheduled to pass that stop.

-Built with React, TypeScript, and Sass.
+Built with React and TypeScript.
+Runs with Vite.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting started